drtorq/hello-world/README.md

 Here is an additional comment to demo pull requests.

-still trying to understand the pull-request, commit concepts.
+still trying to understand the pull-request.

+Not sure yet.